jduelfer/critical-inquiries/_texts/2019-01-05-cloud-atlas.markdown

 ---
 <hr/>

 You feel thrown into the life of a maritime traveller in the 19th century by reading excerpts from his journal.
-The first-person perspective mixed with the antiquated, informal and peculiar language knock you off-balance.
+The first-person perspective mixed with the antiquated, informal and peculiar language knocks you off-balance.
 It's not entirely clear what the narrator wants you to imagine or see from his perspective, and you almost feel blind-folded, curious about his goals and where the story is heading.
 Although it's a little confusing at first, be assured, it's leading you to an incredible story.

 <h2><strong>Design</strong></h2>
 This feeling of uncertainty will later seem intentional, as each chapter of the book is aimed to convey a seemingly independent part of a character's life.
 However, these apparently independent stories will be woven into a complex narrative, where each story is actually a record—whether written in journals, letters or video-recorded—and read or viewed from the perspective of another character within the book.